-The gate drive voltage on ACFET and RBFET is V{CMSRC} + 6V.
-If the ACFET/RBFET have been turned on for 20ms, and the voltage across gate and source is still less than 5.9V, ACFET and RBFET will be turned off.
-After 1.3s delay, it resumes turning on ACFET and RBFET.
-If such a failure is detected seven times within 90 seconds, ACFET/RBFET will be latched off and an adapter removal and system shut down is required to force ACDET < 0.6V to reset the IC.
-After IC reset from latch off, ACFET/RBFET can be turned on again.
+The gate drive voltage on RBFET is V{CMSRC} +6V.
+If the RBFET has been turned on for 10ms, and the voltage across gate and source is still less than 5.9V, RBFET keeps on, but charge will be disabled to reduce RBFET power loss.
+If such failure is detected seven times within 90 seconds, charge will be latched off and an adapter removal and system shut down (make ACDET < 0.6V to reset IC) is required to start charge again.
 After 90 seconds, the failure counter will be reset to zero to prevent latch off.
-With ACFET/RBFET off, charge is disabled.

-To turn off ACFET/RBFET, one of the following conditions must be valid:
+To turn off RBFET, one of the following conditions should be valid: